WELCOME TO YEAR 2

 Library: In Year 2, our library day is Friday.
 We will encourage children to select appropriate books to read independently or a book which you could read with them.

-Our second theme of Year Two is DINOSAURS.
+Our third theme of Year Two is ALL ABOUT ME.

 Please take the time to read the Curriculum Newsletter for the term.

 We had a great start with our ‘All About Me’ topic on Friday (10th).
 Many parents and carers joined us in class to get creative.
 We created our own family trees to show who is important to us.
 It was clear how much the children enjoyed having their family members there (and I think the adults enjoyed it too).

 In Science, we have been learning about animals and their habitats.
 To end our topic, we created our own shoebox dioramas.
 Working in pairs, we chose which habitat we wanted to research and create.
 Then we thought carefully about which art materials we needed.

 We are all quite impressed with the results.

 Please come and let us know what you think!